mischastik/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![sign 4][image6] ![sign 5][image7] ![sign 6][image8]

 The images I found and the ones I recorded are all of high quality, so the detection results are good and the top softmax probability for each estimate was very high (>99% in all cases) and all estimates were correct.

+This is higher than the accuracy obtained on the test set mostly for two reasons:
+* The test accuracy at 94% is well in the error range of the new estimate of 100% with only six images.
+* The distribution from which the new images are drawn is not comparable to the original image sets.
+The overall image quality of the new set is much higher.